07/12/2012 - The Productivity Commission will investigate how

 Its report, due to be completed by September 2013, will examine how friendly regulatory authorities are towards small business.

-Assistant Treasurer David Bradbury said on Thursday the way federal and state regulators went about their operations could have a big impact on the time and costs for small businesses.
+and state regulators went about their operations could have a big

-A new regulatory and competition reform agenda was agreed at the last Council of Australian Governments (COAG) meeting in April following the inaugural COAG business advisory forum.
+A new regulatory and competition reform agenda was agreed at the

-The second forum, to be chaired by Prime Minister Julia Gillard in Canberra on Thursday, has been briefed on the new Productivity Commission inquiry.
+The second forum, to be chaired by Prime Minister Julia Gillard in

 The commission's work will also complement that of the Small Business Commissioner, Mark Brennan, who starts work in January.

-During the inquiry, small business operators will be able to raise concerns about their interactions with regulators, Small Business Minister Brendan O'Connor said.
+During the inquiry, small business operators will be able to raise

-Small business groups argue regulators take different approaches to their roles, with some being heavy-handed on enforcement while others work in more consultative and educational ways.
+their roles, with some being heavy-handed on enforcement while others

 They also say many regulators don't take into account the size and nature of businesses and the cost burden of compliance.